Speak to a qualified cancer nurse

 Most people with muscle-invasive disease have surgery to remove the bladder (cystectomy).
-This may also be recommended for cancer in the lamina propria that has not responded to BCG.
+This may also be recommended for high-risk non-muscle-invasive bladder cancer that has not responded to BCG.

 How the surgery is done

-Surgery to remove the bladder (cystectomy) is a major and complicated operation.
+Surgery to remove the bladder (cystectomy) and create a urinary diversion is a major and complicated operation.
 It is important to have this surgery in a specialised centre with a surgeon who does a lot of cystectomies.

-Talk to your surgeon about the pros and cons of each approach, and check what you’ll have to pay.
-Unless you are treated as a public patient in a hospital or treatment centre that offers this surgery at no extra cost, cystectomy can be an expensive operation.
+Talk to your surgeon about the pros and cons of each surgical method, and check what you’ll have to pay.
+Unless you are treated as a public patient in a public hospital, there are likely to be substantial costs not covered by Medicare or your health fund.

 What to expect after surgery